Living the Seven Grandfather Teachings

 Pokagon Band citizens take great pride in the enormous strides the Band has taken to further economic development, develop tribal infrastructure, and resources, and improve healthcare, housing, education, and Elder services to its citizens.
 In addition, the Pokagon Band has made it a priority to develop language and cultural programs for its citizens, through its Department of Language and Culture, in an effort to fully engage the Pokagon Band community in the cultural heritage and the traditional lifeways of the Pokagon people.
 They recognize their clan identity and remember their ancestors’ presence in modern-day gatherings like pow-wows.
 Elders and youth come together to mark seasonal changes with ceremonies and feasts, practice traditional arts such as black ash basket making, and play age-old games.

 Every year, Potawatomi tribes from around the country gather together as one people for much celebration.
-We hosted the 2013 Potawatomi Gathering, and the preceding is a video prepared by one of our citizens about why we gather every year.

 Seven Grandfather Teachings